eightsmile/cfa/Alternatives.md

 #### Theories

-- **Insurance theory** predicts that the futures price has to be lower than the current spot price as a form of payment or remuneration to the speculator who takes on the price risk and provides price insurance to the commodity seller.
+- **Insurance theory** predicts that the futures price has to be **lower** than the current spot price as a form of payment or remuneration to the speculator who takes on the price risk and provides price insurance to the commodity seller.

+    future小于current，因为持有commodity提供了insurance

 - **Theory of Storage**:

     - When available inventory levels **(supply) of the commodity are high**, the buyers of that commodity keep their levels to the minimum. **Futures prices tend to be in  contango**. **The volatility of spot and futures prices tend to be low, and equal.**
     - When available inventory levels of the commodity are low (Scarcity), buyers of the commodity tend to stock up on the good. **Futures prices tend to be in backwardation.** **The volatility of nearby futures prices are raised** compared with the volatility of long term futures prices.
     - Storage Cost 大 -> future price 大
     - Convenience Yield 大 -> future price 小

 - **Hedging Pressure Hypothesis**: hedging pressure occurs when both producers and consumers seek to protect themselves from commodity market price volatility by entering into price hedges to stabilise their projected profits and cash flows. **If consumers are more interested in hedging than producers are, the futures price will exceed the spot price.**
     - 买多 contango
     - 卖short多 backwardation